Cancers and children: what is the progress in radiotherapy?

 “Since 2016, the CAL has had a high-energy proton therapy accelerator (Proteus® One).
 The principle is identical to that of conventional radiotherapy: irradiating cancer cells.
 On the other hand, these are beams of protons, and not X-rays, which are delivered, with a major advantage: the protons stop very precisely at the level of the tumor.
 Sensitive organs or tissues nearby, such as the optic nerve or certain parts of the brain, are protected; the risk of toxicity in the long term, in particular of radiation-induced cancers, is thus drastically reduced.”

 If the CAL Mediterranean Proton Therapy Institute which houses this equipment is almost unique of its kind (only two other centers in France – in Paris and Caen – are equipped with a proton therapy accelerator), Dr Bondiau regrets that many Sick children, for whom this type of radiotherapy is technically possible, are still deprived of it.
 “We have an active queue of around 50 young patients; however, we have the capacity to treat at least twice that number.
-In the territory we cover, nearly 150 children are affected by cancer and who could benefit from this treatment.
+In the territory we cover, nearly 150 children are affected by cancer and who might benefit from this treatment.
 Where are these children who “escape” this care?

 “Not in our region, Var, Alpes-Maritimes, quickly clarifies the radiotherapist.
 We have also established partnerships beyond, with Marseille, Montpellier, Toulouse, Lyon… who refer their young patients to us.
 But many children taken care of in other large cities such as Clermont-Ferrand, Bordeaux or even Toulouse are not referred to us, for different reasons: transport problems, accommodation problems, sometimes even opposition from families., regrets Dr Bondiau.
 Families probably insufficiently informed of the issues.